dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

   2. Add entries in [eng/Versions.props](/eng/Versions.props) similar to [these](https://github.com/dotnet/aspnetcore/blob/216c92b78bce31d5e81a70b589707ec2ae5ab21a/eng/Versions.props#L224-L226) - the version should be from the latest released build of .Net.
   3. Add entries in [eng/Dependencies.props](/eng/Dependencies.props) similar to [these](https://github.com/dotnet/aspnetcore/blob/a47c0a58d7002b9a530c67532366b9db96d73cc6/eng/Dependencies.props#L119-L120).
 * Update AssemblyVersions for dotnet/runtime assemblies in [src/Framework/test/TestData.cs](/src/Framework/test/TestData.cs).
+* Update dotnet/spa-templates
+  1. Create a `release/{n}.0` branch in dotnet/spa-template based off of `main`, where `n` is the MajorVersion we are updating from (not the one we are updating to).
+  2. Create a PR like [this one](https://github.com/dotnet/spa-templates/pull/21) updating the branding & TFM in the `main` branch of dotnet/spa-templates.
+  3. Create a PR like [this one](https://github.com/dotnet/aspnetcore/pull/36932) updating the current release branch in `aspnetcore` to reference the new release branch you just created in dotnet/spa-templates.

 ### Validation